 Curly Girl is a combination of techniques to follow when looking after curly hair.
-Have you ever wanted to have soft healthy hair and maybe even embrace your natural curl pattern or waves?
+Have you ever wanted to have soft, healthy hair and maybe even embrace your natural curl pattern or waves?
 Then this is the guide for you, the Curly Girl Method Quick Start Guide with where to start and tips for beginners.
+In this step-by-step guide to looking after curly hair, we will at the techniques, curly hair types and which hair products you should use as a starting point.

-I started out on my curly girl journey 4 years ago, before I had dry hair that was breaking and frizzy.
-After researching curly girl, wash techniques, drying techniques and approved products I haven’t looked back.
-These are the secrets to the Curly Girl method a process and method of nuturing and protecting your hair to achieve its best potential.
+I started on my curly girl journey four years ago, before I had dry hair that was breaking and frizzy.
+After researching curly girl, wash techniques, drying techniques and approved products, I haven’t looked back and developed a hair care routine.
+These are the secrets to the Curly Girl method, a process and method of nurturing and protecting your hair to achieve its best potential.

-Looking after your curls and learning how to style them can in turn enhance your hairs natural curl.
-If you have curly or wavy hair or even if you think you have curly hair you can try these curl styling tips to boost your curls and remove your frizz.
-Here we will discover everything you need to know about styling and treating curly hair for great results.
+Looking after your curls and learning how to style them can in turn enhance your hair’s natural curl.
+If you have curly or wavy hair, or even if you think you have curly hair, you can try these curl styling tips to boost your curls and remove your frizz.
+Here we will discover everything you need to know about styling and treating curly hair as well as building a curly hair routine that banishes frizzy hair.

 This post contains affiliate links.
 If you purchase through these links, I may earn a small commission at no additional cost to yourself.